micropython-IMU/micropython-fusion/README.md

 implementation is fast enough.

-Two implementations are provided: one for synchronous code and one for applications using `uasyncio`.
-The latter provides for continuous background updates of the angle data enabling its access with minimal latency.
+Two implementations are provided: one for synchronous code and one for asynchronous applications based on `asyncio`.
+The latter provides for continuous background updates of the angle data enabling access with minimal latency.

+## Platforms

+This document describes the case where sensor data is acquired, and fusion is performed, on a single platform running MicroPython.

+Other modes are supported:

+ * Fusion and data acquisition run on a common device under standard Python.
+ * Fusion and data acquisition run on separate devices linked by some form of communications link.
+In this mode the data acquisition device may run any type of code and return data in any format, with the user application reading and converting the data to a form acceptable to the library.

+These modes are discussed [here](./remote/README.md).

+## MicroPython issues

 The code is intended to be independent of the sensor device: testing was done with the InvenSense MPU-9150.